EMPLOYMENT BACKGROUND CHECKS

 Pre- Employment Drug Screening Expanded Opiates FAQ

-A typical opiate screen only reports the presence of codeine and morphine.
+Normally, employment screening drug testing for opiates only screens and reports the presence of codeine and morphine.

-An expanded opiate panel may also include hydrocodone and hydromorphone and/or oxycodone and oxymorphone.
+Whereas, an expanded opiate panel will also include testing for the prescence of hydrocodone and hydromorphone and/or oxycodone and oxymorphone.

-Why is the new Quest Diagnostics expanded opiate panel better?
+Why is the new and expanded opiate test panel better?

 Since the other opiates share structural similarities with morphine, the opiate screening reagents detect the expanded opiates to varying extents.

-Using the new oxycodone specific reagent, in a pilot study involving more than 20,000 specimens, the positivity rate for oxycodone increased by more than 150% to
+Using the new oxycodone specific reagent, in a pilot study involving more than 20,000 specimens, the positivity rate for oxycodone increased by more than 150 percent to 0.53 percent.

 What are the trends in expanded opiate abuse?